esp-rs/esp-wifi-sys/README.md

 - pressing the boot-button on a dev-board will send a notification if it is subscribed
 - this uses a toy level BLE stack - might not work with every BLE central device (tested with Android and Windows Bluetooth LE Explorer)

-`cargo run --example ble --release --features "esp32,ble"`
+`cargo run --example ble --release --features "ble"`

 **NOTE:** ESP32-S2 doesn't support bluetooth, for ESP32-C6 bluetooth support isn't implemented yet